Huraqan/SimpleNeuralNetwork/README.md

 This was inspired by 3blue1brown's series on the subject: find it [here](https://youtu.be/aircAruvnKk?si=2ADANgQrMpzmQACh).

 In turn his series is based on a project and book by [Michael Nielsen](https://github.com/mnielsen/neural-networks-and-deep-learning/).
-I used the data_loader from his project and download the dataset from his repo.
+I used the data_loader.py file from his project and downloaded the dataset from his repo.
 I encourage you to go through his repo since he has more than one network architecture.

 # Usage